-Special Education (Board Policies 113.3 & 113.4)
+Special Education

+(Board Policy 113.3: Screening and Evaluations for Students with Disabilities, Board Policy 113.4: Child Find and Screening)

-Gifted Program - Program for exceptional students identified as mentally/academically gifted
+Gifted Program - Program for exceptional students identified as mentally/academically gifted.

 Guidance and Counseling Services - The services students actually receive depend upon the recommendations of the teacher involved and/or parent (guardian) requesting the services.